 A sinus lift is done when your sinus cavity is too large or not strong enough for dental implants, so it needs to be “lifted” to give your mouth the space it needs or the strength to support your implants.
 Each case is different, so your sinus lift may be done at the time of your dental implants or done in advance before your implants are placed.
 In either case, your sinus grafting will ensure you have enough strong bone to anchor your dental implants.

+Our general dentists will be glad to refer you to local and excellent qualified oral surgeons.
 Bone grafting augments the healthy bone in your jaw and stimulates regeneration that further restores your jawbone structure.
 Because the bone serves as an anchor for dental implants, the bone must be strong enough to hold the implants securely.
 Once your bone is healed, you will be ready to receive your dental implants.

 Crown lengthening is done when a tooth is too far into the gums for treatment or proper use.
 We can remove excess gum tissue from around one or more of your teeth which then allows us to work on the teeth that have decayed or broken off too close the gum line.
 Crown lengthening may also be recommended if you have a “gummy” smile or if your gums are infected.
 With more tooth structure showing above the gum line, your teeth will appear longer and your gums less prominent.